quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Most of these exogenous mutagens cause DNA damage that is normally repaired by mismatch repair (MMR) machinery, but murine intestinal cells with biallelic LOF mutations in *Mbd4* also show a reduced apoptotic response to gamma irradiation, which is repaired independently of the MMR gene *Mlh1* [@PMID:14562041].
 Homozygous LOF mutations in *Mbd4* lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785], and mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain lines [@PMID:17285135].

+### Mechanisms of epistasis between mutator alleles

+Although both *Mutyh* and *Mbd4* are DNA glycosylases that participate in base-excision repair, they operate on distinct DNA lesions: *Mutyh* excises adenines paired with 8-oxoguanine, while *Mbd4* excises thymines opposite spontaneously deaminated CpGs.
+Given *Mbd4*'s role in suppressing DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041], we hypothesize that *D* alleles in *Mutyh* and *Mbd4* exhibit epistasis through the following mechanism in the BXD RILs.

+In the absence of other defects in the DNA repair response, *D* alleles at *Mbd4* appear to have little or no detectable effect on *de novo* mutation rates (Figure @fig:spectra-comparison).
+Since loss-of-function mutations in *Mbd4* often lead to increases CpG>TpG mutation rates [@PMID:12130785], it is possible that the p.Asp129Asn missense mutation is not sufficient to cause such a phenotype in the BXDs.
+As we demonstrated in this and a previous manuscript, *D* alleles in *Mutyh* alone lead to significantly increased C>A mutation rates (Figure @fig:spectra-comparison) [@PMID:35545679].
+We hypothesize that in response to an accumulation of C>A mutations, a fraction of spermatagonial stem cells with *D* alleles at *Mutyh* will undergo apoptosis to prevent further unrepaired DNA damage.
+However, if those germline cells also harbor *D* alleles at *Mbd4*, they may not be able to arrest the cell cycle and complete apoptosis, allowing the effects of *D* alleles in *Mutyh* to exacerbate C>A mutation rates even further.

 ### Potential roles of structural variation and mobile elements as mutator alleles

 Given the evidence outlined above, we believe that *Mbd4* is the most likely candidate gene to explain the additional C>A mutator phenotype in the BXDs, but we are unable to conclusively determine that the p.Asp129Asn missense mutation is the causal allele.